saymrwulf/pytorch/notes.md

-2019-10-29T17:11:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2019-10-29T06:53:00 - Implementing approach from a new paper read last night (pytorch) 2019-10-29T08:29:00 - Late-night bugfix on financial RL environment (pytorch)
+2019-10-29T17:11:00 - Quick fix, referencing a known issue from the official repo (pytorch) 2019-10-29T06:53:00 - Implementing approach from a new paper read last night (pytorch) 2019-10-29T08:29:00 - Late-night bugfix on financial RL environment (pytorch) 2019-10-31T06:38:00 - Quick fix, referencing a known issue from the official repo (pytorch)